R3ndrex/Odin-Rock-Paper-Scissors/README.md

 # How to use

 Simply press rock, paper or scissors button and you will see result, round will start and show your and computers hand signs and add point to a winner.
-The game ends when someone gets 5 points, after that game end and popup menu is shown.
+The game ends when someone gets 5 points, after that the popup menu is shown.

 # Screenshots